Drishti-Telgu/Drishti-Telgu/README.md

 ---

-> 🧠 *I may not have a degree in progress, but I have the drive to learn and the curiosity to build.*
-> 🛠️ *This GitHub is a living portfolio of everything I'm working on — raw, real, and growing.*
+> 🌱 *This GitHub is a growing archive of my learning journey — full of real projects, tools, and notes from hands-on exploration.*